 Teach Google to recognise your face

 Open Google Assistant settings and find 'Face Match'.
 Now tap on 'set up Face Match' to get Google to recognise your face so that it only shows you info that's only meant for you.

 Change weather units

-Open the Google Assistant settings > Tap on the Your Info tab > Scroll down to Weather > Choose between Fahrenheit or Celsius.
+Open the Google Assistant settings > Scroll down to Weather > Choose between Fahrenheit or Celsius.

 Set up a compatible smart home device

-Open the Google Assistant settings > Tap on the Home tab under your name and email > Press 'Add' to add a device, speaker group or service.
+Open the Google Assistant settings > Tap 'Devices' > Press 'Add' to add a device, speaker group or service.
 Follow the instructions.
 Once a device is setup, you'll be able to use Google Assistant to control it.

 Read our separate feature on some of the best Google Assistant compatible smart home devices available to buy.